caesiumtea/sheets-spellcheck/README.md

 1. Open your spreadsheet in Google Sheets.
 2. In the menu, select `Extensions > Apps Script`.
 3. You should see a text editor with a file named `Code.gs`.
 Delete any existing text in `Code.gs`.
-4. Select the entire script text, paste it into `Code.gs`, and save.
+4. Select the entire text of [Code.gs](Code.gs), paste it into the `Code.gs` on your Google Sheet, and save.
 You should not need to select Deploy.

 You should now have a new function named `SPCHECK` available in your spreadsheet.